 Educate customers about tableside payments

-Your customers probably have different levels of familiarity with tableside payments.
-Be prepared to explain the benefits of tableside payments versus the traditional process.
-This helps boost adoption and ease their concerns.
-Below are a few ways to do this:
+Education does not stop with your staff.
+Educating customers about the benefits of tableside payments (versus the traditional process) will boost adoption and ease their concerns.
+Below are a few ways to accomplish this:

-- Create in-store banners that highlight the benefits of tableside payments.
+- Create visual in-store banners that highlight the benefits of tableside payments.

 - Send dedicated email newsletters to explain how it works.